CONNECT

 • Fold the bottom into the middle.

-• Bring the outside edges to meet in the centre and then flop one side over the other.
+• Bring the corners of the sheet to meet in the center and then flop one side over the other.

-• If your sheet is big enough, feel free to fold over one more time.
+• If your sheet is big enough, feel free to fold it over again.

 The Simple Method

-• If all of these corner tucks aren't working out for you, the Simple method may be the one for you.
+If all of these corner tucks aren't working out for you, the simple method may be the one for you.
+This is the easy way to fold.
+It’s okay; you don’t have to be fancy to fold a fitted sheet.

 • Lay the sheet down, elasticized side facing upwards - either orientation will work for this technique.

-• Fold the left side into the middle and then the right side on top of the fold that you just created.
+• Fold the left side into the middle and the right side on top of the fold you created.

-• You should now have a long rectangle, all elastic edges hidden.
+• You should now have a long rectangle; all elastic edges are hidden.

 • Bring both sides inwards, folding the rectangle into thirds.